Symphonies of Sickness: Releases

 The original CD release contained 16 bonus tracks taken from the Reek of Putrefaction album.
 Some editions also contain "Genital Grinder II" and "Hepatic Tissue Fermentation" from the Pathological compilation.
 The album was reissued in 1996 with a censored outer cover proclaiming "Original artwork contained inside".
 It was later reissued in 2008, as part of reissuing of all of Carcass's albums to tie in with their reunion.
 This version included the Symphonies of Sickness demo as bonus tracks on one side of a dualdisc, while the DVD side featured the second part of an extended documentary titled The Pathologist's Report Part II: Propagation.
 Later editions of this reissue contain the songs on a CD and the documentary on a separate DVD.
 This reissue was presented in a 12-panel digipak with full lyrics and artwork.

 Cover artwork variations

 A limited edition (featuring the "gore" cover artwork) was once released containing 16 bonus tracks taken from the Reek of Putrefaction album.
 The total running time of this version is 76:58.

-The original "gore" cover, which was later banned and replaced by a "clean" cover, was drawings of a human similar to those found in biology books.
-The exact same cover was used for "Reek of Putrefaction" except with a different color scheme.
-In 2002/2003 the gore covers were restored.
+The original "gore" cover, which was later banned and replaced by a "clean" cover, with a heavily distorted, grainy black and white image of a woman, who was murdered by an axe to her head.
+In 2002/2003 the gore cover was restored.